Clear Lake (California): Hydrology

 Clear Lake is 19 mi by 8 mi at its widest point, with a surface area of 43785 acre and a 1155000 acre.ft capacity.
 Average depth is 27 ft, maximum is 60 ft, lake elevation is 1329 ft, and average water temperature is 40 F in winter and 76 F in summer.

-The Clear Lake Watershed is contained within the Upper Cache Creek USGS hydrologic unit, an area that encompasses 271,360 acres.
+The Clear Lake Watershed is contained within the Upper Cache Creek USGS hydrologic unit, an area that encompasses roughly 425 mi2.
 The drainage basin is 458 sqmi (526 sqmi including the lake), which is large compared to the lake's 68 sqmi.
 The surface area of the lake is divided into three arms: the Upper Arm, the Oaks Arm and the Lower Arm.
 Cache Creek, the only outlet for the lake, originates from the Lower Arm.
 Cache Creek has two major tributaries: North Fork Cache Creek and Bear Creek.
 The Upper Arm is the largest of the three arms and receives 75% of drainage from the watershed.
 Rodman Slough, contained within the Upper Arm, receives drainage to its marsh from Scotts Creek and Middle Creek, the largest tributaries to Clear Lake as well as Kelsey Creek, which enters from Big Valley.
 Erosion and sedimentation are key environmental concerns in the Clear Lake region.
 Seventy percent of the terrain has very shallow topsoil, which saturates after a rainfall of 3 to 4 in, after which runoff flows quickly into the lake.
 The maximum flow from the lake is determined by the narrow canyon of Cache Creek, not by the dam.
 The combination of rapid inflow and slow outflow results in frequent flooding of low-elevation areas such as downtown Clearlake and Lakeport.